Happiness and Culture

-- The relationship between the prevailing ideas about (portrayals of) happiness and the dominant values, beliefs, and economic conditions.
+- The relationship between the prevailing ideas about (portrayals of) happiness and the dominant values and beliefs.

 For additional information and paper ideas, please visit www.happinessandculture.com.

-We especially welcome papers from members of ethnic minorities, the LGBTQIA community, and immigrant communities, as well as from the members of non-mainstream, alternative cultures.
+We especially welcome papers from members of ethnic minorities, the LGBTQ community, and immigrant communities, as well as from the members of non-mainstream, alternative cultures.

 We are considering proposals for individual papers and/or complete panels.
 Sessions are scheduled in 1.5-hour slots, typically with four papers or speakers per standard session.
 Individual presentations should not exceed 15 minutes.
 Please submit a 100–150-word abstract for individual papers and/or a 250–300-word abstract for panels.
 Please include the title of the paper and/or panel.
 Working professionals, scholars, educators, and graduate students are all encouraged to submit.